kingdonb/cdcongitopscon2023-slides/slides.md

 # I built some things

 * Blog service: GitHub [kingdonb/taking-bartholo][]
 * GitOps enabled via Helm Controller
 * Helm + Helmet library chart
   * At this point I began to understand

+# I built some things

+* At this point I began to understand some things
-    * Why Fermyon isn't using K8s or Helm?
+  * Fermyon isn't using K8s or Helm
-    * This would be really hard without Flux
+  * This would be hard without Flux (used Flux OCI to ship content separately from runtime, novel!)

 # I built more things

 * Kubernetes operator: [kingdonb/stats-tracker-ghcr][]
-  * Fetch from URL (in ruby)
+  * Fetch from URL (in Ruby)
+  * Write to file, pass in fs context
   * Parse HTML (in rust)
   * Return number as string (WASI!)

+# Finally

+* Kubernetes operator: [kingdonb/stats-tracker-ghcr][]
-  * Parse number (we're back in Ruby)
+  * Parse number (back in Ruby)
+  * Store the number we parsed out of scraped content in CRD status
+  * (Come back and retrieve it later)

 # Based on

 * Kubernetes operator: (GitLab) [tobiaskuntzsch/kubernetes-operator][]
-  * Wonderful example for learning about Operators with Ruby
+  * Wonderful ex. to build with Ruby
   * Register CRD, Register `upsert`
-  * Register `delete` - manages your Finalizers
+  * Reg. `delete` - manages Finalizers

 # Based on (dependency)

 * Kubeclient gem: GitHub [ManageIQ/kubeclient][]
   * Also easy to use
   * Server-side apply only (!)
+  * (about SSA, Flux uses this too)
+    * can account for admission controllers, wait for ready, ... lots of benefits here!

 # Out of time

-* Lightning talk - Fin
+* Lightning talk - all for today!
-* Dive into these topics in more depth
+* Dive into topics further
-  * OSS Summit
+  * OSS Summit later this week
-  * More Ruby: Wednesday
+    * Ruby: ContainerCon (Wed 11:00am)
-  * Go, TypeScript: Thursday
+    * Go: OpenGovCon (Thu 4:05pm)
+      * with co-presenter Will Christensen

 # Operator isn't finished

 * Let's do it live (today)
-* On YouTube
+* On YouTube (.com/@yebyen)
-* (We'll hear how it went tomorrow)
+* (Hear how it went tmrw.)
-* It is really 98% finished already :D
+* It is 98% finished already :D

 # Let's do it live